-Continuing care retirement communities are senior living complexes that provide a continuum of care including housing, healthcare, and various supportive services.
+Continuing care retirement communities are senior living complexes that provide a continuum of care including housing, healthcare, and various supportive services including memory care.
 Health care (e.g. nursing) services may be provided directly or through access to affiliated healthcare facilities.
 Fees are structured as a refundable (or partially refundable) entrance fee plus a monthly fee; as equity ownership (cooperative or condominium) plus a monthly fee; or as a rental program.
 CCRCs are not regulated by the federal government, but are subject to state licensing and regulation in most states.

-The most prevalent type of facility is one that provides both assisted and independent care.
+The most prevalent type of facility is one that provides both independent living and assisted living.
 CCRCs are places where seniors can go while they are still independent and live among their peers, form new friendships and still go out and about in the community outside the campus.

 The growing trend in the senior housing industry is to combine a variety of housing and services in one campus.
 The goal is to have residents age in one place, without the need to move off campus as their needs change.
 These facilities will have senior apartments with age restrictions but few services, combined with on-site meal plans for independent living, then adding varying assisted living services, and also providing a section for memory care and a skilled nursing facility.
-The Mirabella at the corner of Westlake and Denny, and Skyline at First Hill are examples of this concept.
+Emerald Heights in Redmond, and Timber Ridge at Talus in Issaquah are examples of this concept.